espressif/esp-idf/docs/en/migration-guides/release-5.x/5.1/gcc.rst

 ``-Wuse-after-free``
 --------------------

 Typically, this warning should not produce false-positives for release-level code.
 But this may appear in test cases.
-There is an example of how it was fixed in IDF's test_realloc.c.
+There is an example of how it was fixed in ESP-IDF's ``test_realloc.c``.

 .. code-block:: c